jalikins/myportfolio/content/projects/clemson_intern/index.md

     <img src="/images/clemson/a_star.png" alt="Robot in ISAAC Sim with path" width="600" height="350">
 </div>

-The robot needed to find the best path to the tri-ball and then pick it up.
-This was done by using the YOLO object detection algorithm to spot the tri-ball and using odometry to localize the robot's position on the field then using A* pathfinding to find the best path to the tri-ball.
-The robot would then use its intake to pick up the tri-ball and place it under the net.
+To enable autonomous navigation, **we implemented A\* pathfinding**, an algorithm to find the shortest path between two points.
+The robot used the detected location of the tri-ball (from YOLO) and its own estimated position (from odometry) to plan a path to pick it up.
+The goal was for the robot to autonomously locate, pick up, and place the tri-ball under the net.

 ## Results